crashsystems/gitlab-docker/readme.md

 1. Ether pull an updated version of this script from the Docker index, or git pull this repo and rebuild.
 2. Stop your current instance, and remove it with docker rm.
 3. Inside the gitlab-docker/ folder from the install steps, run *git checkout firstrun.sh* to restore the firstrun.sh script.
-4. Edit the firstrun.sh and delete the section titled "Delete this section if resoring data from previous build."
-Replace this section with the code to run any nesessary database migrations for the new version.
+4. Edit the firstrun.sh and delete the section titled "Delete this section if restoring data from previous build."
+Replace this section with the code to run any necessary database migrations for the new version.
 5. Rerun the process from step 3 of the installation instructions.

 Note that while this process has been mostly tested, it has not yet been tested with DB migrations.
 As with any time you perform software updates, [do a backup](https://github.com/gitlabhq/gitlabhq/blob/master/doc/raketasks/backup_restore.md) first.